Valie Export: 1960s and 1970s

 In the late 1960s and early 1970s, Austrian feminism was forced to address the fact that by the 1970s there was still a generation of Austrians whose attitudes towards women were based on Nazi ideology.
 They also had to confront the guilt of their parents' (mothers') complacency within the Nazi regime.
-In 1967, she changed her name from Waltraud Hollinger to VALIE EXPORT.
-In conversation with Gary Indiana for BOMB magazine, Export described her name-change:
+In 1967, she changed her name from Waltraud Hollinger to VALIE EXPORT, the name of a cigarette brand.
+Export explained her name-change:

-"I did not want to have the name of my father [Lehner] any longer, nor that of my former husband Hollinger.
-My idea was to export from my 'outside' (heraus) and also export, from that port.
-The cigarette package was from a design and style that I could use, but it was not the inspiration."
+I did not want to have the name of my father [Lehner] any longer, nor that of my former husband Hollinger.
+My idea was to export from my "outside" (heraus) and also export, from that port.
+The cigarette package was from a design and style that I could use, but it was not the inspiration.

 With this gesture of self-determination, Export emphatically asserted her identity within the Viennese art scene, which was then dominated by the taboo-breaking performance art of the Vienna Actionists such as Hermann Nitsch, Günter Brus, Otto Mühl, and Rudolf Schwarzkogler.
-Of the Actionist movement, Export has said, "I was very influenced, not so much by Actionism itself, but by the whole movement in the city.
+Of the Actionist movement, Export said, "I was very influenced, not so much by Actionism itself, but by the whole movement in the city.
 It was a really great movement.
 We had big scandals, sometimes against the politique; it helped me to bring out my ideas."
 Like her male contemporaries, she subjected her body to pain and danger in actions designed to confront the growing complacency and conformism of postwar Austrian culture.
 But her examination of the ways in which the power relations inherent in media representations inscribe women's bodies and consciousness distinguishes Export's project as unequivocally feminist.
-"In these performances and in my photo work of the 60s and 70s," Export said in a 1995 interview with Scott MacDonald, "I used a female body, generally my own, as a bearer of signs and symbols - individual, sexual, cultural - that could function within an artistic environment."
+"In these performances and in my photo work of the 60s and 70s", Export said in a 1995 interview with Scott MacDonald, "I used a female body, generally my own, as a bearer of signs and symbols – individual, sexual, cultural – that could function within an artistic environment."

 Export's early guerrilla performances have attained an iconic status in feminist art history.
 In her 1968 performance Aktionshose:Genitalpanik (Action Pants: Genital Panic), Export entered an art cinema in Munich, wearing crotchless pants, and walked around the audience with her exposed genitalia at face level.
 The associated photographs were taken in 1969 in Vienna, by photographer Peter Hassmann.
 The performance at the art cinema and the photographs in 1969 were both aimed toward provoking thought about the passive role of women in cinema and confrontation of the private nature of sexuality with the public venues of her performances.
-Apocryphal stories state that the Aktionshose:Genitalpanik performance occurred in a porn theater and included Export brandishing a machine gun and shooting at the audience, as depicted in the 1969 posters, however she claims this never occurred.
+Apocryphal stories state that the Aktionshose:Genitalpanik performance occurred in a porn theater and included Export brandishing a machine gun and shooting at the audience, as depicted in the 1969 posters, however she claimed that this never occurred.
 In an interview in Ocula Magazine, the artist stated that: "The fear of the vulva is present in mythology, where it is depicted devouring man.
 I don't know if this fear has changed."